Communication (PhD) Fall 2026

 - For IELTS or PTE, select “University of Southern California” from the list of available institutions when you register for the test.
 Alternatively, provide this information to your testing center after you have taken the test.

-- If you completed your entire bachelor’s, master’s, or doctoral degree in the United States or another Anglophone country where English is both the language of instruction and the only official language of the country, TOEFL and IELTS are waived.
+- Exception: If you completed your entire bachelor’s, master’s, or doctoral degree in the United States or another Anglophone country where English is both the language of instruction and the only official language of the country, English proficiency scores are waived.

 Email USC Graduate Admission at askUSC If you have questions or concerns.